 In our opinion, commercial catering gas is the most neglected area in the gas industry.
 Some shocking installations are out there for various reasons, and a significant amount of outdated appliances are still in use.
 We have connections with Chinese takeaways and restaurants in this country, and we are experienced in commercial catering gas - from installation, to maintenance and to inspection.

 We don't overkill, and we don't overlook any defects.

 - British Standards BS6173 (2009)

 - HSE CIS No. 3, 10, 17 and 23

 Common failed areas in a commercial catering inspection

 - Make up air must be from a permanent source (an opening or a mechanical fan) direct from outside and the vents should be not closable.
 Openable doors or windows are not counted for acceptable vents.

 - Emergency gas cut off is required for all commercial catering kitchens - it can either be a manual shut off valve, or an automatic interlock.

-- Gas leaks are easily found in frequently-used gas appliances, particularly on isolation valves.
+- Gas leaks are easily found in frequently-used gas appliances, particularly on appliance isolation valves.
 They need to be replaced.

 Common suggested areas in a commercial catering inspection